Derived Hecke algebra and cohomology of arithmetic groups: Iwahori-Hecke algebra

 Let $S$ be the ring $\Z/\ell^r$, for a prime $\ell$; this will be the coefficient ring for all our Hecke algebras and derived Hecke algebras.
 We suppose that $q_v \equiv 1$ modulo $\ell^r$ and that $\ell$ doesn't divide the order of the Weyl group.

-Let $I_v$ be an Iwahori subgroup of $G_v$ contained inside $K_v$.
-It will be helpful to keep in mind that the index $[K_v:I_v] \equiv |W|$ modulo $\ell^r$, in particular, this index is invertible in $S$.
-Take the Haar measure on $G_v$ which assigns $I_v$ mass $1$.
+{ Let $I_v$ be an Iwahori subgroup of $G_v$ contained inside $K_v$ and in good position with reference to $\mathbf{A}$.
+By this we mean that $I_v$ stabilizes a chamber of the building that lies inside the apartment defined by $\mathbf{A}$.
+An explicit choice of such an $I_v$ can be obtained from an integral model $\mathcal{B}$ of a Borel subgroup containing $\mathbf{A}$: